CSharpM7/Alucard/metamorphosis.md

 	<h2 class="section-heading text-uppercase">Wing Crash</h2>
 </div>
 <img class="img-fluid d-block mx-auto" src="assets\img\moveset\crash.png" alt="">
 A spiraling variant of Wing Smash that has heavy armor, and travels further.
-Could be very potent on stage, but it does deplete a noticeable amount of time.
+Could be very potent on stage, but it does deplete a noticeable amount of meter.
 You will automatically use this move whenever you use up special.